Michigan Medical Marijuana Card in Warren, MI

 Tax savings example for Warren patients

-A Warren patient who spends $300/month on cannabis at a local Macomb County dispensary saves $30/month with the medical card (10% adult-use excise tax exemption).
+A Warren patient who spends $300/month on cannabis at a local Macomb County provisioning center saves $30/month with the medical card (10% adult-use excise tax exemption).
 Over 2 years that's $720 in savings — nearly 5x the $150 card cost.

-Warren, Center Line, Roseville, Eastpointe, and the surrounding Macomb / Eight Mile area host one of Michigan's densest concentrations of cannabis dispensaries.
+Warren, Center Line, Roseville, Eastpointe, and the surrounding Macomb / Eight Mile area host one of Michigan's densest concentrations of cannabis provisioning centers.
 Many maintain medical-patient programs with discounted pricing, priority service, and medical-only inventory.

 How it works for Warren residents